 In general, students looking to obtain and associate's degree in cyber security will go on to learn about the vulnerabilities of hardware and software systems.
 Successful completion of a program can prepare students to sit for certification exams, such as Cisco Certified Network Associate (CCNA), Network+, Certified Information Systems Security Professional (CISSP) and Security Certified Network Professional (SCNS).
 Applicants to these programs must have a high school diploma or GED equivalent and must submit official transcripts of any previously completed postsecondary coursework.
 Once enrolled, students will participate in an information security capstone experience to graduate.

 These programs consist of approximately 60-68 credits and are designed to be completed in approximately two years.
 Some programs may require completion of business courses.
-Students participate in an information security capstone experience.
 Some course topics may include:

 - Microcomputer operating systems

 - Network security and security administration